 Democratic Principles

-Melbourne Archdiocese Catholic Schools Ltd (MACS) schools operate with the consent of the Catholic Archbishop of Melbourne and are owned, operated and governed by MACS.
+Melbourne Archdiocese Catholic Schools (MACS) schools operate with the consent of the Catholic Archbishop of Melbourne and are owned, operated and governed by Melbourne Archdiocese Catholic Schools Ltd (MACS).

 MACS schools recognise that the school plays a vital role in advancing democratic ideals and principles.
 For democracy to continue to thrive, children must be taught democratic ideals and principles and to value its way of life.
 MACS schools will explicitly and implicitly support and promote the principles of Australian democracy, including a commitment to: